derobins/MACSio/doc/macsio_mif.rst

 * Some Data-in-transit (DIT) services (e.g. those that may change size or shape such as compression) are easier to apply in a MIF_ setting because processors are freed from having to coordinate with each other on changes in data size/shape as it is moved to the file.
-* Good performance demands very little in the way of extra/advanced features from the underlying\n I/O hardware and filesystem.
+* Good performance demands very little in the way of extra/advanced features from the underlying I/O hardware and filesystem.
 A relatively dumb filesysem can get it right and perform well.
 * Application controlled throttling of I/O is easily supported in a MIF_ setting because the number of concurrent operations is explicitly controlled.
 This can help to avoid overloading the